 I’m a motivational speaker and trainer.
-I help soul-searching executives, entrepreneurs, and professionals experience greater balance, freedom, and fun in their life by finding more success, joy, and purpose in their work.
+I help high vibe executives, entrepreneurs, and professionals experience greater balance, freedom, and fun in their life by finding more success, joy, and purpose in their work.
 What I do is steeped in positivity and self-love.
 And you can’t invite those two to the party without gratitude.

 But, I have a problem with gratitude.

 I’m one of the millions of adopted people raised by parents and families, not of our birth.
 You may imagine, what I always pictured: a dirty, shoeless child on a dusty street with tears streaming down her face.
 She was abandoned by her birth parents and needs to be saved.

 You’ve seen the ads.
 You think that’s the whole story.